search icon

 Why Form an LLC?
 FAQs

 • Why get an LLC?
-There can be so many reasons to start an LLC in your state, including liability protection, tax savings, and fewer startup costs and formalities than a corporation.
+There can be so many reasons to start an LLC in any state, including liability protection, tax savings, and fewer startup costs and formalities than a corporation.

-• You don’t need to start an LLC to start a business, but starting a business as an LLC can provide you with more protection and minimize your tax liabilities.
+• An entrepreneur doesn’t need to start an LLC to start a business, but starting a business as an LLC can provide them with more protection and minimize their tax liabilities.

-• Running your business as an LLC can shield your personal assets from legal and financial problems your venture might encounter.
-An LLC can also help you avoid the double taxation that many corporations face.
-On the other hand, forming an LLC is more complex and expensive than running your business as a sole proprietorship or general partnership.
+• Running a business as an LLC can shield the owner’s personal assets from legal and financial problems the venture might encounter.
+An LLC can also help a business owner avoid the double taxation that many corporations face.
+On the other hand, forming an LLC is more complex and expensive than running a business as a sole proprietorship or general partnership.
 Also, LLC members have fewer options for raising capital than corporate shareholders have.

 • One of the biggest tax advantages of an LLC is the fact that its owners enjoy pass-through taxation instead of corporate double taxation.
-Another is that LLCs also have the option of being taxed as an S corporation or a What is a C corporation? if it’s more financially advantageous for them.
+Another is that LLCs also have the option of being taxed as an S corporation or a C corporation if it’s more financially advantageous for them.

 LLC Resources